kloimhardt/bb-web/README.md

 ## Run project
 This small client-server demo is written in Clojure.
 The main feature is that no Clojure installation is needed.
 Nevertheless you can live code the Web-GUI yourself.

 Make sure you have a version of [Babashka with httpkit](https://github.com/borkdude/babashka/issues/556) on your computer, it is just a single executable file with the two letter name `bb`.
-Having that in place, open a console window, change into your bb-web directory and type:
+Clone or download this repository.
+Open a console window, change into your `bb-web` directory (with `bb` copied into or accessible via %PATH%) and type:

     bb server.clj